First 0.830 COR FAIRWAY WOODHEAD

 2004 – Wishon Golf 515GRT Fairway Woods

 In 2004 Wishon Golf elevated its expertise in woodhead face design by creating the 515GRT, the first fairway woods to reach the USGA’s 0.830 COR/257 CT limit.

-Previously it was thought to be impossible to create a fairway wood with a 0.830 COR because fairway woods all have a much smaller size face than a driver.
-The bigger the face, the easier it is to design the face to have a high COR.
-But the smaller the face, the more difficult this is to do because smaller faces do not flex inward as much as will a larger face.
+It was believed to be impossible to create a fairway wood with a 0.830 COR because fairway woods have a much smaller size face than a driver.
+The larger the face, the easier it is to design the face to flex inward enough to achieve a high COR.
+But the smaller the face, the more difficult this is to do because smaller faces cannot flex inward as much as will a larger face.
 The vast majority of people in the golf industry felt that if you kept making the fairway wood face thinner and thinner to get it to flex inward enough to create a high COR, the faces would break or cave in before you ever got to the higher COR level of performance.
 When the USGA adopted the limit on COR in 1998, the rule was originally created to apply only to clubheads with a loft of 15* or less.
 This meant the USGA also believed high COR was the exclusive domain of drivers.

-Wishon Golf achieved its high COR fairway wood face breakthrough by combining a forged cup-face construction with a vertically flat zero roll face using a high strength steel alloy from Carpenter Steel called Tour Alloy 275 to forge the face.
-Interestingly, the very first prototypes made for hit testing showed that the 515 #3-wood had a measured COR of 0.843 with the 5-wood prototype being at 0.836 – both actually higher than the USGA limit established for drivers.
+Wishon Golf achieved its high COR fairway wood face breakthrough by combining a forged cup-face construction with a vertically flat zero roll face using a high strength steel alloy from Carpenter Steel called Tour Alloy 275.
+Interestingly, the very first prototypes made for hit testing showed that the 515 #3-wood had a measured COR of 0.843 with the 5-wood prototype at 0.836″ – both actually higher than the USGA limit established for drivers.
 In fact the 515GRT woods were responsible for the USGA changing the spring face rule to include clubheads other than drivers.
-With that change in the rule, the faces of the 3- and 5-wood had to both be thickened slightly for the production of the heads to get their COR back down to the conforming limit.
+With that change in the rule, the faces of the 3- and 5-wood had to be thickened slightly for the production of the heads to get their COR back down to the conforming limit.

-First Shallow Face Fairway Woods with 0.830 COR / 2007 – Wishon Golf 949MC Woods
+First Shallow Face Fairway Woods with 0.830 COR